Before starting on the learning materials below, you should:

 This book will demonstrate how to use a wide variety of neural network architectures, such as Convolutional Neural Networks, Recurrent Neural Networks, and advanced training paradigms such as reinforcement learning.
 It also provides clear explanations of what is actually happening with the neural network in the training process.

 A hands-on end-to-end approach to TensorFlow.js fundamentals for a broad technical audience.
 Once you finish this book, you'll know how to build and deploy production-ready deep learning systems with TensorFlow.js.

 Practice makes perfect, and getting hands on experience is the best way to lock in the concepts.
 Check out the TensorFlow.js codelabs to further your knowledge with these step by step guides for common use cases:

 Retrain a comment spam detection model to handle custom edge cases

 With your knowledge of neural networks, you can more easily explore the open sourced examples created by the TensorFlow team.
 They are all available on GitHub, so you can delve into the code and see how they work.

 A repository on GitHub that contains a set of examples implemented in TensorFlow.js.
 Each example directory is standalone so the directory can be copied to another project.

 The TensorFlow tutorials are written as Jupyter notebooks and run directly in Google Colab—a hosted notebook environment that requires no setup.
 Click the Run in Google Colab button.

 Step 4: Make something new!

 Once you've tested your knowledge, and practiced with some of the TensorFlow.js examples, you should be ready to start developing your own projects.
-Take a look at our pretrained models, and start building an app.
+Take a look at our pretrained models, and start building an app in minutes.
 Or you can train your own model using data you've collected, or by using public datasets.
 Kaggle and Google Dataset Search are great places to find open datasets for training your model.